thetechguy-it/CiscoACI_Ansible/EPG_static_binding/README.md

 ### Run the playbook

-After changing the "credentials.yml" and "epgs_csv" files, you can run the playbook.
+After changing the "credentials.yml" and "data.csv" files, you can run the playbook.
 I recommend you to test it in the Cisco Sabdbox before pushing in the production:

 ```
 ansible-playbook main.yml